- Greece has a rich ancient history and is home to numerous archaeological sites and attractions that showcase its cultural heritage.

 There was a building where ailing people could be hosted for as long as needed.
 Additionally, there was a stadium where Games used to be held as a tribute to Asclepius.
 There were also two sanctums for Greek God Apollo and Goddess Artemis, a bathhouse, a house for the priests, and, of course, the Theater of Epidaurus.

 Unfortunately, only a few parts of the buildings survive today just like in many other Greek ruins.
 However, archaeologists try to maintain the ruins, while there is also an archaeological museum where all the relics are exhibited.

 Apart from its rich history, Epidaurus still holds the interest of both locals and visitors, with one of the most exciting theatre festivals taking place in the ancient Epidaurus Theater every year!

-But even the ruins that have not made it to the list are not to be missed.
-They are examples of ancient Greek excellence and remain a testimony to a golden age that greatly affected western civilization and continues to this day.
+Even the ruins that have not made it to the list are not to be missed.
+They are examples of ancient Greek excellence and remain a testimony to a golden age that greatly affected Western civilization and continues to this day.

 Now, call us biased, but aren’t they all heart-stopping?